 Summer Sounds | A World of Music

-Come along for a day of great music, fabulous food, plenty of fun, and summery vibes.
+A day of great music, fabulous food, plenty of fun, and summery vibes.
 A jam-packed program of outstanding artists celebrating traditional and contemporary music in the beautiful surrounds of the Four Winds Sound Shell.
 An opportunity for locals and visitors to connect through music in a celebration of summer, creativity and talent.

 BYO picnic, rugs and low seating.

 Fronted by legendary roots man Ras Roni from Barbados via London, Fijian LTL GZeus and Sierra Leonian Blaka C, The Strides deliver a musical experience that is as powerfully explosive as it is authentic.
 With three acclaimed albums under their belt and festival appearances across the country The Strides’ music faithfully builds on the foundations of classic roots reggae with a hip-hop edge, forging a sound that brings together modern dance hall, dub beats and reggae-pop.